Perinthalmanna: Civic administration

 The town is administered by the Perinthalmanna Municipality, headed by a chairperson.
-For administrative purposes, the municipality is divided into 34 wards, from each of which members of the municipal council are elected for five years.
+For administrative purposes, the municipality is divided into 37 wards, from each of which members of the municipal council are elected for five years.
+As of 2011 India census, Perinthalmanna Municipal Region had a population of 49,723 spreading an area of 34 sq.km.
+Following the 2025 ward delimitation, Perinthalmanna Municipality now comprises 37 wards, increased from 34.
 These wards are:

 Perinthalmanna Municipality election 2020

 Law and order

 The municipality comes under the jurisdiction of the Perinthalmanna Police Station, which was formed on 1 September 1988.
-The station has the jurisdiction over the villages of Perinthalmanna, Pathaikara, Angadipuram, Elamkulam, Aliparamba, Anamangad, Arakkuparamba, Thazhekode, and parts of Pulamantol and Valambur.
+The station has the jurisdiction over the revenue villages of Perinthalmanna, Pathaikara, Angadipuram, Elamkulam, Aliparamba, Anamangad, Arakkuparamba, Thazhekode, and parts of Pulamantol and Valambur.
+Perinthalmanna Municipality, Thazhekkode Grama Panchayat, Alipparamba Grama Panchayat, Elamkulam Grama Panchayat, and Angadippuram Grama Panchayat are included in the Perinthalmanna Police Station limit.

-The border police stations are headquartered at Kolathur, Mankada, Melattur, Pattambi, and Nattukal.
+The border police stations are headquartered at Kolathur, Mankada, Melattur, Koppam, Nattukal and Cherpulassery.

-Perinthalmanna is also the headquarters for one of the six subdivisions of Malappuram District Police.
-The police stations at Perinthalmanna, Kolathur, Mankada, Melattur, Pandikkad, and Karuvarakundu come under jurisdiction of Perinthalmanna subdivision of district police.
-Perinthalmanna Traffic Enforcement Unit also comes under the Subdivision.
+Perinthalmanna town is also the headquarters for one of the six subdivisions of Malappuram District Police.
+The office of the Deputy Superintendent of Police, Perinthalmanna, is situated in the town, and the police stations at Perinthalmanna, Kolathur, Mankada, Melattur, Pandikkad, and Karuvarakundu, as well as the Perinthalmanna Traffic Enforcement Unit, fall under the jurisdiction of the Perinthalmanna Subdivision.